 As a school we are required to comply with a variety of specific recruitment and pre-employment checks to ensure that we appropriately safeguard the pupils in our care.
-This includes requirements outlined in the relevant legislation, recommendations and guidance published by the Department of Education, such as: Keeping Children Safe in Education (KCSIE), the Prevent Duty Guidance for England and Wales 2015, and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
+This includes requirements outlined in the relevant legislation, recommendations and guidance published by the Department for Education, such as: Keeping Children Safe in Education (KCSIE), the Prevent Duty Guidance for England and Wales 2015, and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
 We are also required to comply with the Education (Independent School Standards) Regulations 2014 and the National Minimum Standards of Boarding Schools (2015).

-Alongside these requirements we are also an equal opportunities employer and are committed to ensuring that the best possible individuals are recruited on the basis of their merits, abilities and suitability for the position, and that applicants are treated fairly and consistently and are not discriminated against on the grounds of gender, sexual orientation, marital or civil partnership status, pregnancy or maternity, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability or age.
-For further details please see our Equal Opportunities Policy which can be found on our website.
+Alongside these requirements we are also an equal opportunities employer and are committed to ensuring that the best possible individuals are recruited on the basis of their merits, abilities and suitability for the position.
+Applicants are treated fairly and consistently and are not discriminated against on the grounds of gender, sexual orientation, marital or civil partnership status, pregnancy or maternity, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability or age.
+For further details please refer to our Equal Opportunities Policy which is available upon request.

-Our Safeguarding (Child Protection) Policy is also available on our website and can be printed and forwarded to job applicants upon request.
+Our Safeguarding (Child Protection) Policy is also available on our website or can be printed and forwarded to job applicants upon request.